-A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 3 May 2010.
+A three-member panel of the Board for Correction of Naval Records, sitting in executive session, considered your application on 26 August 2013.
 Your allegations of error and injustice were reviewed in accordance with administrative regulations and procedures applicable to the proceedings of this Board.
 Documentary material considered by the Board consisted of your application, together with all material submitted in support thereof, your naval record and applicable statutes, regulations and policies.

-The Board notes that you have applied for a correction to your record for an error that allegedly occurred more than sixty years ago.
+The Board also notes that you have applied for a correction to your record for an error that allegedly occurred more than 60 years ago.
 Under the rules governing this Board, an application for a correction of a naval record must be made within three years after the discovery of the alleged error.
 Failure to file within the prescribed three years may be excused only in cases where the Board finds that it is in the interests of justice to do so.

-Navy enlisted advancements are based on a competitive system which considers a variety of performance factors including a candidate's overall performance, technical knowledge, military proficiency, performance of duty, conduct, education, physical fitness, time in service, time in grade, experience, awards, decorations, and the like.
-Before any candidate may be advanced, the candidate must have the favorable recommendation of their commanding officer.
-Personnel within each rating (job) compete with each other for a limited number of promotion vacancies. Ιt is possible, even common, for a candidate to receive a passing score on an advancement exam and/or to complete minimum required advancement courses, but still not be actually advanced.
+Navy enlisted advancements are based on a competitive system that encompasses a variety of performance factors including a candidate's overall performance, technical knowledge, military proficiency, performance of duty, conduct, education, physical fitness, time in service, time in grade, experience, awards, decorations, and the like.
+Before candidates may be advanced, they must have the favorable recommendation of their commanding officer.
+Personnel within each rating (job) compete with each other for a limited number of promotion vacancies.
+It is possible, even common, for a candidate to receive a passing score on an advancement exam and/or to complete minimum required advancement courses, but still not be actually advanced.
 Only those qualified candidates for whom vacancies exist are advanced.
-In such cases, service record entries are made (often accompanied by a short ceremony and delivery of a certificate memorializing the advancement) which actually effects the advancement. absence of a service record showing the effective date of an advancement indicates that a candidate was not actually advanced.
+In such cases, service record entries are made (often accompanied by a short ceremony and delivery of a certificate memorializing the advancement) which actually effects the advancement.